Availebla/DevApps/README.md

 ## Basic Syntax

-These are the elements outlined in John Gruber’s original design dpocument.
+These are the elements outlined dain John Gruber’s original design dpocument.
 All daMarkdown applications support these elements.

 ### Heading